 In 1808, John Sells and his family traveled to Ohio to claim the land.
 Two years later, Sells and an Irish gentleman, John Shields, began surveying lots for the future town.
 According to legend, Sells requested that Shields choose its name.
 After much deliberation, Shields reportedly said: "If I have the honor conferred upon me to name your village, with the brightness of the morn and the beaming sun on the hills and dales surrounding this beautiful valley, it would give me great pleasure to name your new town after my birthplace, Dublin, Ireland."

 Dublin was incorporated in 1881 and officially became a city in August 1987.
-Through well-managed growth, Dublin has preserved its historic past while enriching the quality of life within the community.
-Early nineteenth century architecture and dry limestone fences bordering its roads serve as testimonials to Dublin's rural heritage.
+Through well-managed growth, Dublin has preserved much of its historic past while enriching the quality of life within the community.
+Early nineteenth century architecture and dry-laid limestone fences bordering its roads serve as testimonials to Dublin's rural heritage.
 Many of its original buildings are listed in the National Registry of Historic Places.

 These reminders of Dublin's rural beginnings complement what has now become a thriving suburban business center.
 Dublin's population increase from 681 residents in 1970 to more than 35,000 residents today can be attributed to the completion of the I-270 outerbelt, the development of Muirfield Village Golf Club, and the arrival of many corporate headquarters such as Wendy's International and Ashland, Inc.